mkazuyuki/hauc/procedure.md

   On the *cf-iscsi-phase2.pl* completion, both iscsi1 and iscsi2 are rebooted.

-- Open ECX WebUI (http://172.31.255.11:29003) and wait the cluster starting, the failover group "*failover-iscsi*" activating and completion of the mirror disk resource synchronizing.
+- Open ECX WebUI (http://172.31.255.11:29003) and wait the cluster starting, the failover group "*failover-iscsi*" activating, and completion of the mirror disk resource synchronizing.
+  While synchronizing the mirror disk, the following error message is displayed.
+Please ignore it.

+  		Detected an error in monitoring mdw1.
+(65 : Both local and remote mirror disks are abnormal.(md1))

 ### Setting up ESXi - iSCSI Initiator